 Consultants in secondary care can refer patients to another colleague, either within the same speciality or in another speciality, within the same provider or between providers.
 For more details please click the link.

-Managing the boundaries of the NHS and private care
+Managing the Boundaries of the NHS and Private Care Policy- please click here.

 How do CCG's deal with requests to fund healthcare for an individual who falls outside the range of services and treatment that the CCG agrees to fund?
 For more details please click here.